Logical properties for floating and positioning

 .

-, the second with float: inline-start
+, and the second with float: inline-start

 -floated item follows the direction